 Believing that Defendant posed a serious risk of flight, the Government moved for detention.
-On April 14 and 19, 2010, Magistrate Judge Donald W. Bostwick conducted a detention hearing.
+On April 14, 2010, Magistrate Judge Donald W. Bostwick conducted a detention hearing.
 After hearing the Government's and Defendant's arguments, Judge Bostwick ordered Defendant detained pending trial, finding that the Government had shown by the preponderance of the evidence that there is a serious risk that Defendant would flee if he was released.
-Following Judge Bostwick's ruling, Defendant filed, pursuant to 18 U.S.C. § 3145(b), a Motion to Reconsider the Magistrate's Order of Detention.
+Following Judge Bostwick's ruling, on April 19, 2010, Defendant filed a motion for reconsideration of detention, arguing that new facts mandated release.
+Judge Bostwick denied this motion.
+Following this denial, Defendant filed, pursuant to 18 U.S.C. § 3145(b), a motion to revoke detention order.